audioxide/data/data/posts/20210201-articles-anders-filipsen-channels-eno-c418-in-waiting-music.md

 title: Anders Filipsen channels Brian Eno and C418 in solo debut ‘Waiting Music’
 summary: Few people whinge about electronic music more than I do, but when the genre lands it truly is majestic.
 Danish composer Anders Filipsen delivers something serene and uncannily innocent in this record
 author: fred
-blurb: Danish composer Anders Filipsen delivers something serene and uncannily innocent, bringing a playfulness to gentle, pensive ambient soundscapes.
+blurb: Danish composer Anders Filipsen delivers something serene and uncannily innocent, bringing a playfulness to his sweeping ambient soundscapes.

 ---